marcjirusbautista/LAB-EXERCISE-5/README.md

 length = len(text)
 print("Length of the string is:", length)

-# 2. Count characters manually
+# 2. Count characters in string

 text = input("Enter a string: ")
 count = 0